-2. Choose Website Traffic or Customer File.
+2. Choose Website Traffic or Customer File

 Within the selection, you can also focus specifically on people who have stopped on a certain page, or on those who have visited a page a certain number of times.

 The Customer File section enables you to import contacts from Hubspot, MailChimp, or another CRM program, which it matches with Facebook accounts to display targeted ads.

-3. Select your target audience from the menu.
+3. Select your target audience from the menu